TianhengQin/WebServ/config-files/README.md

 - `root` - Sets the root directory for requests.

-- `allow_methods` - Specify the allowed methods

 - `index` - Defines files that will be used as an index.

 - `error_page` - Defines the URI that will be shown for the specified errors.

-Generating a response by other means:

-- `client_max_body_size` - The maximum body size of the client.
-If the size in a request exceeds the configured value, the 413 (Request Entity Too Large) error is returned to the client.
+- `client_max_body_size` - Sets the maximum allowed size of the client request body.

-- `return` - returns a response with the specified status code.
-Redirections are handled by this directive: temporily (307) or permanantly (301) redirection.
-If the status code is not a redirection, it can also return a string that will be sent in the HTTP response body.
-Return has the highest priority than the `cgi` directive.
+- `allow_methods` - S the allowed methods

+- `return` - Sends an HTTP response with a specified status code and optional URL.

-- `autoindex` - Specify whether to show directory listings.
+- `autoindex` - Enables or disables the directory listing output.

-- `cgi` - Map response file name extensions to a CGI script.
+- `cgi` - Maps a response file extension to a CGI script.

 # Documentation

-### `http`

-> Syntax: **http** { ... }
-> Default: —
-> Context: main

-Provides the configuration file context in which the servers are specified.

-### `server`

-> Syntax: **server** { ... }
-> Default: —
-> Context: http

-Sets configuration for a virtual server.

-### `location`

-> Syntax: **location** uri { ... }
-> Default: —
-> Context: 	server

-Sets configuration depending on a request URI.
+## **Block Directives**

+Block directives are used to group multiple directives together.
+The block directives are: `http`, `server`, and `location`.

 ```nginx
 http {